 I’m not here to relieve this tragedy.
 I’m not here to argue about politics.
 I’m here for one thing, and that is to mourn and honor the lives lost and the ones that were forever changed from this act of violence.

 Still, after three years my heartaches.
 I can’t fathom the reality.
 Cherish your loved ones, friends, and family.
 You never realize how short life is until it’s gone.
 They never deserved this, no victim of gun violence ever deserves it.

 Rest in Peace to the 17.
 We love you.

-Ilana Rubenstein is a BBG from Greater Jersey Hudson River Region and she is her chapter's N'siah!
+Ilana Rubenstein is a BBG from Koach BBG in GJHRR: Northern, and she is currently serving as Council N'siah!

 All views expressed on content written for The Shofar represent the opinions and thoughts of the individual authors.
 The author biography represents the author at the time in which they were in BBYO.

 Get The Shofar blasted to your inboxSubscribe